aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessibility-tagged-pdf/create-tagged-pdf-documents/_index.md

 weight: 10
 lastmod: "2020-12-14"
 url: /net/create-tagged-pdf-documents/
-description: This article explains how to create structure elements for tagged PDF document by using Aspose.PDF for .NET
+description: This article explains how to create structure's elements for Tagged PDF document programmatically using Aspose.PDF for .NET.
 ---

+Creating a Tagged PDF means adding (or creating) certain elements to the document that will enable the document to be validated in accordance with PDF/UA requirements.
+These elements are called often Structure Elements.

 ## Creating Structure Elements